isblab/website/Opportunities/index.md

 </p>

-## PhD and MSc thesis positions
+## PhD student positions

- Currently, we have the following open positions.
-Please email your CV and a short (2-3 paragraphs) research proposal on the projects you are interested in working on.

-- *PhD student*:  If you are interested in doing a PhD in the lab, please get in touch.
+If you are interested in doing a PhD in the lab, please get in touch.
 There are several routes to becoming a PhD student in the lab.

    * PhD students usually come in via the <a href='https://www.ncbs.res.in/academic/admissions'>NCBS admissions</a> process. <br>
-   * If you have a Physics/Engineering/CS background and are interested in Biology, be sure to check out the new TIFR Interdisciplinary PhD program (link coming up). <br>
+   * If you have a Physics/Engineering/CS background and are interested in doing Biology research, check out the new <a href='https://pol.ncbs.res.in'> TIFR-PoL Interdisciplinary PhD program</a>. <br>
-   * Students with national fellowships (CSIR-NET, GATE, and others) can also register for a PhD in the lab. <br><br>
+   * Students with national fellowships (CSIR-NET, GATE, and others) are welcome to email directly. <br><br>

+## Masters thesis, JRF, Project Assistant, Intern positions

-- *Masters thesis student* (structural biology, computation): Must be willing to commit a minimum of one year in the lab and have prior programming experience.<br><br>
+Must be willing to commit a minimum of six months in the lab.
+These short-term positions are for computational work only.
+Candidates with prior programming experience will be preferred.

-## JRF, Project Assistant, and intern positions

-We have a Project Assistant position in computational biology available!
-Please see details <a href='https://www.ncbs.res.in/jobportal/node/63414'>here</a>.
+<br><br>
+Note that currently the funded positions are filled.
+You will need your own fellowship or other funding if you wish to work in the lab.
+<br><br>

+To apply, please email your CV **and** a short statement of interest.
  <br><br>